-Waterfront properties are thought by many to represent the pinnacle of luxury living.
+Waterfront properties are considered by many to represent the pinnacle of luxury living.

 - estate homes on the beach